musamatini/WarpKey/README.md

 <!-- ![WrapKey Demo GIF](path to it) -->

-Of course, bro!
-I've analyzed the Swift code and filled in the `//todo` sections for you.
-The app has some really neat features!

-Here are the completed sections for your README.md.

----

 ## ✨ Core Features

 *   **⌨️ All Kinds of Hotkeys:** Create shortcuts for almost anything.
 If you can point to it, you can probably make a hotkey for it.